strange2x/plume.nvim/Readme.md

 - Make sure cmake is installed and available in path
 - Make sure to star the repo (lol) (Not really a requirement but thanks)
+- There are couple of packages that needs to be installed before starting with the cloning process
+    - cmake (For telescope-fzf-plugin to work)

 ### Installation